While the new year has already started for many of us, a sixth of the world’s population will now come together to celebrate Chinese New Year.

 Having a vast knowledge of your niche area undoubtedly shows you’re an expert in your field.
 But if you want your business to attract loyal customers, you must also understand your audience.

 Knowing customer needs is at the centre of every successful business, so it’s imperative that you try your best to meet them.
 A good place to start is market research.
-Conducting end-of-campaign surveys, Facebook polls, and regularly analysing your website analytics, will help you better understand your customers (and how you can sell to them).
+While you can't interact face-to-face with your customer right now. conducting end-of-campaign surveys, Facebook polls, and regularly analysing your website analytics, will help you better understand your customers (and how you can sell to them).

 You may think your small business has little need for content marketing, but publishing creative content is a cost-effective way to establish a solid brand identity and show people you exist.